kb-dk/newspaper-fastcgi-ticket-checker/README.md

 credentials stored in JSON format in memcached for the ticket included with the request.

+What needs to be done in the ticket-checker to accept or decline a given URL:

+1. Extract the ticket id from the URL.
+The exact rule depends on the mediatype.
+2. Look up the ticket id in memcached, to get a JSON snippet containing the ip-address, resource name, and resource type for which the ticket is valid.
+All of these must be the same as in the URL for access to be allowed.
+3. If not or if anything fails what so ever, access is denied.

+Then (unless it is a DZI request which just pollutes the log) a log line is written containing information needed for the usage statistics module (see /stats).

 As the estimated initial workload were around 600 requests pr second we decided that the best place to do this was inside the Apache server itself, where the FcgidAccessChecker feature is a logical choice.